Tulsa Area Holiday Gifts and Donations Listing

 Youth Services of Tulsa: Gifts of Hope

 Youth Services programs address the needs of youth and families in our community.
 Teens are often forgotten during the holidays, so consider “adopting” a teen through Youth Services.
-For teens who haven’t had a chance to fill out a wishlist, you can choose items from a list provided by YST, creating a gift bag that will be distributed at their annual Holiday Party.
+For teens who haven’t had a chance to fill out a wishlist, you can choose items from a list provided by YST, creating a gift bag that will be distributed to each individual.
+Gifts of Hope will begin November 2020.
+Learn more at www.yst.org/holiday-assistance.

 In addition to cash donations through www.yst.org/donate/, there are other ways you can help.
 Please consider becoming a volunteer, or giving in-kind donations like new and gently used clothing, furniture and household items.